 In order to use version 4.x, your browser must meet certain system requirements.

-For best performance, we recommend the latest versions of modern, standards-based browsers:
+For best performance, we recommend the 64-bit version of the latest modern, standards-based browsers:

 - Microsoft Edge

 About Internet Explorer 11

 Esri does not recommend using IE 11.
 While some aspects of the API will work with Internet Explorer 11, there are numerous limitations as detailed below:

 - Internet Explorer 11 does not support WebAssembly, so the clientside projection engine will not work.
 This also impacts all client-side auto-reprojection for when spatial reference other than WGS84 or Web Mercator is specified, for example when adding graphics/layers, measurement, client-side query by distance, using CSVLayer, GeoJSONLayer and client-side FeatureLayer.